 A properly drafted heads of agreement would more than likely have prevented all of the above problems from developing as they would have set out both sides duties and obligations and also deal with the use of confidential information and other matters of concern between the parties – it would have also made it clear whether it was legally binding or not.

-In an interesting (yet not unexpected) twist to the tale it seems that the latest news on this treasure hunters trail is that there was a race to find the planes between the parties and that Mr. Cundall found another investor (a Burmese one this time) and according to the Burmese press Mr. Cundall and his business partner have already signed a deal to excavate the planes with the Burmese government – it also seems that work to excavate the planes will begin the end of this month (October 2012) – we look forward to the pictures!
+In an interesting (yet not unexpected) twist to the tale it seems that the latest news on this treasure hunters trail is that there was a race to find the planes between the parties and that Mr. Cundall found another investor (a Burmese one this time) and according to the Burmese press Mr. Cundall and his business partner have already signed a deal to excavate the planes with the Burmese government – it is never dull in the commercial world.

-We can only think that Mr. Brooks would have benefited from a properly drafted heads of agreement from Reilly & Co, Solicitors (and would have relished the chance to draw up the contract with the Burmese investor) but then again, the lure of treasure has always blurred men’s vision!
+We can only think that Mr. Brooks would have benefited from a properly drafted heads of agreement from Reilly & Co, Solicitors (and would have relished the chance to draw up the contract with the Burmese investor) !

 If you are entering into a joint venture with a third party then please call us for a no obligation chat on how we can assist you on drafting or reviewing heads of terms and generally: Contact us on 023 88 21919 or by email on [email protected]